Learn The Steps.

 Bigger brewing stations are coming, to be the first to know please keep an eye on our website or join our FB page.

-- Choose from our list of tried and tested recipes, ideal for beginners who want to ensure great brew day results.
+- Our tried and tested recipes are ideal for beginners who want to ensure great brew day results.

-- Our Tap Room features a few of the more popular styles – you might want to pop in and sample a few before you decide.
+- Our Tap Room will features a few of our brews – come and have a taste!

-- Lager/Pilsner – A crisp, easy drinking Bohemian Style Pilsner with fruity notes & mid-range bitterness
+- Pilsner: A crisp, easy drinking Bohemian Style Pilsner with fruity notes & mid-range bitterness and slight malt sweetness.
+(NHC Bronze winner)

-- India Pale Ale – Dank!
-Plenty of hops added late in the boil to provide fragrant citrus & stone fruit notes which are sure to jump out at you.
+- India Pale Ale: Hop forward, easy to drink IPA with citrus and juicy notes which are sure to jump out at you.

-- Porter – Sessionable drink with mild bitterness, huge roasted malts & chocolate fragrance, with some coffee fragrance presence.
+- Porter: Session-able drink with mild bitterness, huge roasted malts & chocolate fragrance, with some coffee fragrance present.

 What to bring on Brew Day:

-- Please wear comfortable closed toe shoes that you don’t mind getting a little grubby.
+- Please wear comfortable closed toe shoes.
+And wear clothes that you don’t mind getting a little grubby.

 - Your drivers’ licence, passport or 18+ card (Photo ID) – this is for Customs records.